zaragholami/k8s-kubernetes/03-configuration.md

 ```
 and use this for join worker node to cluster

-🔍 for verify in Mnf :
+🔍 for verify in manager node :

 ```
 kubectl get nodes